SparshDubey/BusinessAnalystCaseStudy/README.md

 # BusinessAnalystCaseStudy
 Document Includes:\
-BRD, FRD, Use Case Diagram, Use Stories, Wireframe and Prototype (Using Axure RP).\
+BRD, FRD, Use Case Diagram, Use Stories, Wireframes and Prototypes (Using Axure RP).\
 Business Process Diagrams are yet to be uploaded.